 vii.
 Diaconate

-Proposed revised version: The Nominating Committee shall be composed of one member selected by each of the following groups to represent the group for a one-year term.
-The representative chosen is not required to be a member of the group:i.
-Worship/Music Ministry Teamii.
-Adult Education Ministry Teamiii.
-Children's Ministry Teamiv.Youth Ministry Teamv.
-Church Staffvi.
-Triple E Auxiliary vii.
-Diaconate
+Proposed revised version: The Nominating Committee shall be composed of six members, who shall be selected as provided in this Paragraph 5(e).
+Each of the following groups shall select one church member to represent the group (with the understanding that the representative chosen is not required to be a member of the group): (i) Worship & Music Ministry Team; (ii) Adult Education Ministry Team; (iii) Children & Youth Ministry Team; (iv) Church Staff; (v) Triple E Auxiliary; and (vi) Diaconate.
+Notwithstanding the foregoing provisions of this Paragraph 5(e), one member shall be added to the Nominating Committee in the event that the Church Council decides, as provided in Article IV, Section C, Paragraph 2, to separate the Children & Youth Ministry Team into a Children Ministry Team and a Youth Ministry Team.
+In such case, the Children Ministry Team and the Youth Ministry Team shall each select a church member to represent such team on the Nominating Committee; however, the representative chosen is not required to be a member of such team.

 Article IV, Section B, Paragraph 5(g) [regarding term limits on members of Nominating Committee]